 Raga Labs Guidelines for End Interviews

-City Partners have the option of including end interviews in Raga Labs videos where the instructor, city partner and participants can speak a bit about the experience.
-This can be a great way to highlight the instructor and city partner since they do not get to feature in the pieces otherwise, and it can also be a great way to have the participants express how much they enjoyed it so that others can see what goes on behind the scenes in a Raga Labs experience.
+We have the option of including end interviews in Raga Labs videos where the Creative Lead and participants can speak a bit about the experience.
+This can be a great way to highlight the Creative Lead since he/she does not get to feature in the pieces otherwise, and it can also be a great way to have the participants express how much they enjoyed it so that others can see what goes on behind the scenes in a Raga Labs experience.

 The No-Interview Advantage